jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Extra credit

-If you have time and are so inclinned.
+If you have time and are so inclined.

 1. Add an alert for too many 500 errors.
 2. Create a dashboard that you think might be useful in a NOC.